pedrada88/relative/README.md

 With this command you can directly get your relation embeddings given a tokenized corpus as input.
 You can use **any word embeddings as input**, either in *txt* or *bin* formats (those accepted by gensim).
 The input word embeddings can be trained on the same corpus (as in the reference paper) or pre-trained on a different corpus.

-**Exectution time**: This will very much depend on the size of the corpus and other factors (computer power, parameters, etc.).
+**Execution time**: This will very much depend on the size of the corpus and other factors (computer power, parameters, etc.).
 As an indication, running the default code (as above) in a normal CPU with default parameters on the whole Wikipedia, the total running time is about six hours.

 #### Example: